rhdowney/symari/clueless-server/docs/playerSuggestionREADME.md

 4. Stop at first player who can disprove (they privately show one card to the suggester).
 5. Notify relevant parties:
    - private response: the suggester receives which card was shown (or an opaque ACK if hide card content is desired).
-   - (optional) notify the player who showed a card that they successfully disproved.
+   - notify the player who showed a card that they successfully disproved.
-   - (optional) broadcast that a suggestion occurred (without revealing the card) to all players.
+   - broadcast that the suggestion was disproved (without revealing the card) to all players.
 6. If no player can disprove, return a NO_REVEAL result (used by engine to continue the game).

 Step-by-step flow